novaprova/novaprova/doc/manual/functions.rst

 Note that you do not need to write any code to register this test function with the framework.
-If it matches the above criteria, the function will be found and recorded by Novaprova.
+If it matches the above criteria, the function will be found and recorded by NovaProva.
 Just write the function and you're done.